robbrucks/linux-academy-ex280/CLI-notes.md

 collection of one or more image repositories.
 Each image repository contains one or more tagged images.
 Docker provides its own registry, the Docker Hub, and you can also use private or third-party registries.

+  * NOTE: enabling and disabling registries appears to be set in /etc/sysconfig/docker on all nodes (docker restart required) ** BLOCK_REGISTRY and ADD_REGISTRY

 ### Pods

 OKD leverages the Kubernetes concept of a pod, which is one or more containers deployed *together on one host*, and the smallest